 The north end of Kauai, has some of the most spectacular coastline and pristine beaches in all of Hawaii.
-In one day it is possible to visit a lighthouse, discover a secret beach, watch surfers, see a cave, a taro farm, and witness a spectacular sunset.
+In one day you can visit a lighthouse, discover a secret beach, watch surfers, explore a cave, and witness a spectacular sunset.
 It seems every pullout along Highway 56 has something to see.

-If you're heading north from Kapaa the first must-see stop is the Kilauea Lighthouse, which is at the northernmost point of the Hawaiian islands.
+If heading north from Kapaa your first stop should be the Kilauea Lighthouse, which is at the northernmost point of the Hawaiian islands.
 The lighthouse sits on a 568-foot bluff which is part of a National Wildlife Refuge.
-Visitor hours are normally 10 am to 4 pm, but the lighthouse is scheduled to undergo restoration in 2009.
+Visitor hours are normally 10 am to 4 pm.
 If you don't get there during business hours, it is still possible to see Kilauea Lighthouse from an overlook by the parking area.

 Just west of the lighthouse is Secret Beach.
 To get there, take the first main road off the Highway (Kalihiwai) after the Kilauea Lighthouse then take the first right on the dirt road until it dead ends to a parking lot by some homes.
 There is a somewhat steep trail down to the beach.
 Secret Beach really isn't that secret anymore.
 It's just a a little difficult to find.
-But it is worth the effort as it is probably the largest beach on the north end and it is uncrowded and has a view of the lighthouse in the distance.
+But it is worth the effort as it is the largest beach on the north end, is not too crowded and has a nice view of the lighthouse in the distance.
 Swimming here is not recommended during the winter months as the surf is too rough.
-Also, there are no facilities here.

 If you plan on spending time at a beach, you may want to go to Ke'e Beach, which is at the furthest point traveling west on the northern part of Kauai.
-There are new facilities here and the water is more calm due to a large reef.
-But it gets a bit crowded here as the day progresses, so you may want to put your umbrella up further away from the parking area.
+There are bathrooms here and the water is more calm due to a large reef.
+But it gets very busy here as the day progresses, so you may want to put your umbrella up further away from the parking area.
 It is at Ke'e Beach where one can witness the most amazing sunsets, or if you're lucky see a Hawaiian monk seal sunning itself on the beach.
 Also near the Ke'e Beach parking lot are a couple of wet caves worth checking out.